typeblogger/typeblogger.github.io/_posts/how-to-promote-your-blog.md

 ---

+**Charlie Day**

+If I feel that a particular piece did not get the exposure it deserves the first time around, I will try reshuffling the text, changing the headline and swapping the image for a new one.
+This will usually yield a stronger wave of exposure the second time around.
+Your article headline and image are the two factors that will gain traction so if these are combined with good hashtags then you should get the content exposure you deserve.
+This technique also allows you to recycle evergreen content... great for busy marketers!

+---

 **Rick Ramos from [HealthJoy](http://healthjoy.com)

 Their are two things that will really get your content shared above all else; your headline and featured image.
 When your creating content, spend time to create several headlines and pick the one that you feel is most irresistible to click.
 Your headline shouldn’t be misleading nor fall into the realm of clickbait but it should speak about the pain points or hook your covering.
 I’ll usually write 8-10 headlines quickly and slowly weed them down.
 If your website already has a decent level of traffic, you can also test an A/B headline testing plugin to narrow it down scientifically.
 Your featured image is the second most important thing for your content.
 Just think, when you share something on social media, the featured image takes 2/3 of the space for your social shares.
 You need something eye catching and that captures someones imagination.
 Stay away from cheesy royalty free images and try to find something more authentic.
 Please, no group of business people jumping up with a white background.

+---

+**Tor Refsland**

+My number one tip in order to promote your content more effectively is...

+build genuine relationship with peers and influencers.

+Not because you want them to share your stuff, but because you want to get to know them.

+In the future, when you have an awesome post that is a GREAT fit for the influencer and their audience, send them a polite and mail and let them know about it.

+That is what Neil Patel did in the start to get influencers to promote his content...

+and Jon Morrow...

+---

+**Mike Allton**

+While I've written extensively on how to promote blog posts (https://www.thesocialmediahat.com/article/blog-promotionology-art-science-blog-promotion), the one major tip that I have to give bloggers is make sure that you're promoting your content more than once.
+It's OK, it's not your fault you've been told you need to spend more time writing than promoting.

+But the truth is, tweeting out one link to your latest blog post simply isn't going to cut it.
+Most of your audience won't see that update.
+Instead, you need to share to social and email many times in many different ways.
+You need to make sure that you're reaching new audience members - people who might not have been following you the first time you shared, or people who might have seen the share but not have needed the information initially.

+Ideally, your best pieces of content will be in a queue for you to routinely re-share to social media.
+And autoresponders are a great way to ensure that you best pieces of content are shared with new email subscribers.

+Just make sure that you don't stop promoting your blog posts!

+---

+**Andrea Jones**

+I find that simply focusing on promoting blog content is where many hopeful online marketers make a huge mistake.
+In today's world, there are so many people promoting their latest content online through social media, ads, webinars, etc. It's tough to stand out.

+My tip for not looking like the next guy is to focus on building relationships.
+Those relationships can be with others in similar niches or potential readers.
+Once you start using your personality to attract users, then you've got the chance to build trust with them.
+Those who trust and like you will be more likely to not only read your new content, but also share it with a friend.